braineatingmachines/braineatingmachines.github.io/faq.md

 We have prepared a set of [guidelines](/courses/guidelines) applicable for class.
 These guidelines apply to all [tracks](/courses) we offer.

 ## Where are the classes being held ?
-Classes are held in Glen Rock, NJ.
+Classes are held at 19 Woodvale Rd in Glen Rock, NJ.
+Weather permitting, our camp will be held outdoors, as much as possible.

 ## Who is teaching this class ?